 Bellflower family (Campanulaceae)

-Description: This introduced perennial plant is 1½–3' tall and little branched.
+Description: This herbaceous perennial plant is 1½–3' tall and little branched.
 The central stem is light green to reddish brown, glabrous to slightly hairy, and terete or angular.
 The alternate leaves are up to 5" long, 2" across, and variable in shape; the lowest leaves are often cordate-oval, while the middle and upper leaves are ovate-lanceolate to lanceolate.
 All of these leaves have crenate or serrated margins; their upper surfaces are medium to dark green, while their lower surfaces are light green and short-hairy along the veins.
 The lower and middle leaves have slender petioles, while the upper leaves are more likely to be sessile.
 Sometimes short leafy stalks develop from the axils of the leaves on the central stem.

 The central stem terminates in an elongated raceme of flowers up to 1' long.
 The flowers tend to nod downward along one side of the raceme on short pedicels.
 At the base of each pedicel, there is a small leafy bract that is linear-lanceolate in shape.
 Sometimes nodding flowers are produced from the axils of the upper leaves on longer pedicels.
 Each flower has a bell-shaped blue-violet corolla, 5 green sepals, 5 stamens, and an exerted style with 3 curled stigmas.
 The corolla is 1–1½" long and half as much across; it has 5 pointed lobes that are recurved.
 The sepals are linear-lanceolate in shape, widely spreading to recurved, and much smaller in size than the corolla.
 The style is white or pale purple.
 The blooming period occurs from mid-summer to early fall and lasts about a month.
 Each flower is replaced by a globoid seed capsule that contains several small seeds.
 The root system is rhizomatous.
 Occasionally, small colonies of plants are produced from the long rhizomes.